Is there anything better than good books to read and plenty of time to do that reading?

 Just Mercy: A Story of Justice and Redemption by Bryan Stevenson

 What more can I say about this book than that I still think about it almost daily several months later.
-This is non-fiction at its finest.
+This is non-fiction at its finest and one I fully recommend when someone asks for suggestions regarding good books to read.
 (Full review here)

 Eleanor Oliphant is Completely Fine by Gail Honeyman